Sea Girls: 2021–present: Homesick

 The band's first release of 2021, a cover of "Nothing Breaks Like a Heart" by Mark Ronson and Miley Cyrus, was released on 12 February 2021.
 Later, on 9 August 2021, they announced that their second album, Homesick, was set for release on 14 January 2022.
 However, in December 2021, they stated that the album was delayed until 25 March 2022, but then in early March 2022, they moved the album release one week early to 18 March 2022.
 Homesick peaked at number 3 on the UK Albums Chart, making it their second attempt to have consecutively charted at the same position.
 On 23 April 2022, they released a post album single, "DNA", in an exclusive limited 7" vinyl for the 15th anniversary of Record Store Day.
 It was then released digitally on 5 May 2022, alongside the music video.
 In support of the album release, intimate record store shows were held across the UK in May 2022 as well as a European and UK headline tour in November and December 2022.

 On 6 September 2022, they premiered a standalone single, "Falling Apart".
-It has heavy The Sopranos references, as it was written after Camamile watched the series.
+It features heavy The Sopranos references, as it was written after Camamile watched the series.
 On 22 September 2022, it was announced that the song is featured on the FIFA 23 official soundtrack.

-In the same year, they supported German rock band Giant Rooks on their German Rookery Tour dates.
+In the same year, they supported German rock band Giant Rooks on their Germany and Switzerland Rookery Tour dates.
 They also played their debut set at Glastonbury Festival and debut headliner set at 110 Above Festival.

+Following their successful debut performance at Alexandra Palace in late 2022, they released a live album, The Hometown Tour Live, on 26 May 2023.
+The 21-track album was self-released.
+On 21 September 2023, they released the single "Weekends and Workdays", having been teased online and played live at festival sets since May 2023.
+It was also revealed that the band are now signed to the label Alt.
+Records.